noxxxxxxxx/react-tree/docs/api/README.md

 ## theme

-Set a default theme ui for tree component
+Set a default theme ui for tree component.

 ::: tip
 Each theme has default configurations, but you can override them by declaring specific attributes.